mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 She stopped just short at the first sign of three rudjan officials, and blended in behind a porter waiting for hae merchant with far too many boxes.
 The officials were customs inspectors by look, patrolling the island that connected the markets to the fishers' quarter. _Usually they stay in the port_.

-One of them was taking her frustration out on an older maman.
+One of them was taking her frustration out on a young maman.

 "They came right through here.
 How could you miss them?"
 She said.

 "I honestly wasn't looking."

-"A pair of glowing eyes and wounds all over hae body.
+"A pair of glowing eyes and wounds all over hae body?
 You don't miss someone like that."

 "All kinds of people come through here, I don't-"

 "This isn't just anyone.
-Thi could be working with the obscura.
+The obscura could be among us for all we know!
 You better not be a sympathizer."

 "N-no. I-"